navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 ## Prerequisites

-* You'll need to have [set up infrastructure tools](./set-up-infrastructure-tools.md), like Terraform, AWS CLI, and AWS authentication.
+* You'll need to have [set up infrastructure tools](./set-up-infrastructure-tools.md), like Terraform, AWS CLI, and AWS authentication

 ## Instructions